rbms-bsc/DCRMR/_pages/PPDM/Publication-Statement.md

 ><CITE>London : Sold for Messrs.
 Rivington, St. Paul's Church Yard; and Richardson and Urquhart, under the Royal Exchange, 1785</CITE>
 >(*Comment*: Example formatted with ISBD punctuation for clarity)

 <a name="5.2.335.3">5.2.335.3</a> If the resource lacks a statement relating to publication and the resource bears statements relating to both distribution and manufacture, then determine whether or not the statements are grammatically separable.

-If grammatically inseparable, treat them both as the publication statement.
-If grammatically separable, determine which statement is emphasized in the source, whether typographically (larger font size, uppercase letters, boldface, etc.) or by appearing first in sequence in the source, and treat that statement as a publication statement.
-Treat the other statement as a [Distribution statement](/DCRMR/ppdm/Distribution-statement/) or [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/).
+<a name="5.2.335.4">5.2.335.4</a> If a statement relating to both distribution and manufacture is grammatically inseparable, treat them both as the publication statement.

 >Example:
 ><CITE>London : Printed by G. Paramore, North-Green, Worship-Street, and sold by G. Whitfield, at the Chapel in the City-Road, and at all the Methodist preaching-houses in town and country, 1792</CITE>
 >(*Comment*: Example formatted with ISBD punctuation for clarity)

+<a name="5.2.335.5">5.2.335.5</a> If grammatically separable, determine which statement is emphasized in the source, whether typographically (larger font size, uppercase letters, boldface, etc.) or by appearing first in sequence in the source, and treat that statement as a publication statement.
+Treat the other statement as a [Distribution statement](/DCRMR/ppdm/Distribution-statement/) or [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/).

 ## 5.2.34 Statements relating to publication and to distribution or manufacture